la4923/i3wm/README.md

-# i3wm
-my i3 config file
+#sup guys these are my dot files , config files and personal prefrences files